bio2rdf/bio2rdf-scripts/pdb/README.md

    The command line interface for this parser.
 Once you have installed the software go to pdb2rdf-cli/target and extract `pdb2rdf-cli-2.0.0-bin.zip`.
 This file contains `pdb2rdf.sh` an executable shell script that can be used to execute this rdfizer.
 Here are some example execution types:
      1. Print the help:
        `./pdb2rdf.sh -help`
-     2. Convert one PDB file given its id and store the output in /tmp/output/:
+     2. Convert one PDB record given its id and store the output in /tmp/output/:
        `./pdb2rdf.sh -out /tmp/output`
      3. Convert all PDB entries found in a given directory:
        `./pdb2rdf.sh -dir`